ashwnacharya/ashwnacharya.github.io/_posts/2024-01-10-foreign-cos-in-india.markdown

 ## How to use this mental model?
 Personally, I have found this model to be valuable when assessing potential job offers.

 For instance, an offer from a team following a staff augmentation model can be viewed as an opportunity to lead the transition towards a shared ownership model, assuming alignment among the leaders at the satellite location.
+This can be a good opportunity to earn career growth via taking up more responsibilities.
+However, a lack of ambition from the leaders may lead to frustration.

-Likewise, a Total Ownership model can be considered as a means to achieve a better work-life balance with no calls and meetings beyond work hours, along with increased autonomy, and so on.
+Likewise, a Total Ownership model can be considered as a means to achieve a better work-life balance with no calls and meetings beyond work hours, along with increased autonomy.
+But this may come at the cost of career growth, assuming you are working on a product that is being sunsetted.

 A Shared Ownership model, on the other hand, offers the opportunity to be on equal footing with counterparts from the mothership.
 However, it may entail trade-offs such as frequent short-term trips, meetings scheduled beyond work hours, and navigating differences in work culture, among other considerations.

 Thus, there is no model of engagement that is inherently superior or inferior.
+It all depends on what you want out of a job.